surajkr4852/devTinder/homework.md

 - Javascript object vs JSON
 -add the express.json() middleware to your app
--make your signup API dynamic to receive data from the end user
+-make your signup API dynamic to receive data from the end user -API- Get user by Email
+-API- Feed API- get all users from the database